mozilla-releng/relengdocs/taskcluster/rerun_vs_retrigger.rst

    on their output, this can result in a huge mess, and we’re better off either going with a build 2 or resorting to :ref:`advanced-relpro-usage`.
-Only use this approach for leaf nodes that don't have downstream dependent tasks that depend on artifacts from the current task, once they've passed their deadline.
+Only use this approach for leaf nodes that don't rely on previous phase artifacts, and don't have downstream dependent tasks that depend on artifacts from the current task, once they've passed their deadline.

 -  Go to the task in the taskcluster UI
 -  Make sure you’re logged in, top right